One of the biggest guiding factors in everything we do is our value system, so bringing these values in business makes total sense.

 - Align yourself and your business with people who have similar values.

 - When setting up partnerships, first check that your values align.
 Notice here I say values – not vision, not lifestyle, not faith.
 See where I’m taking this?

 - When values don’t align, don’t dally with ending the partnership.

 - If you are ending a partnership, don’t tarnish the other party.
 Help them to see how they can improve by giving them constructive feedback – certainly don’t trash them!

 - When you are in alignment with other people or businesses in your values, you are setting each other up to succeed and prosper.

-- Small Businesses working together to ensure each other is succeeding means allowing padding in our deals and profit for both businesses – both can do what they are called to do.
+- Small businesses working together to ensure the other is succeeding means allowing padding in our deals and profit for both businesses – both can do what they are called to do.